A kit for the start of the school year!

-Is your pouch ready for back to school or that of your children and grandchildren?
+Is your pouch ready for back to school or for your children and grandchildren?

-Today I suggest you make the pretty berlingot pouch, from the Lubies de Louise tutorial.
-It's a very nice little pouch and accessible to beginners!
-Plus, it is very pretty and very practical!
+Today I suggest making the pretty berlingot pouch, from the tutorial by Lubies de Louise.
+It’s a very nice little pouch and beginner-friendly!
+Plus, it’s very pretty and practical!

 So let's see together how to make it!